shimojo-lab/flowsieve/README.md

 ## Open vSwitch & KVM or Physical OpenFlow switch and physical server

 In this setup, we construct the network using virtual machines/switches or physical machines/switches.
-We execute the OpenFlow controller in an isolated environment using direnv and virtualenv.
+Then, we execute the OpenFlow controller in an isolated environment using direnv and virtualenv.
 This is the recommended method for evaluation.

 ### Configuration